Ministry of Communications (India)

 Ministry of Communications is a Central ministry under the Government of India responsible for telecommunications and postal service.
 It was carved out of Ministry of Communications and Information Technology on 19 July 2016.

 It consists of two departments viz.
 Department of Telecommunications and the Department of Posts.

 Formation

 Ministry of Communication and Information Technology was bifurcated into Ministry of Communications and Ministry of Electronics and Information Technology.

 Department of Telecommunications

-Also known as the Door Sanchar Vibhag, this department concerns itself with policy, licensing and coordination matters relating to telegraphs, telephones, wireless, data, facsimile and telematic services and other like forms of communications.
+Also known as the Door Sanchar Vibhag, this department concerns itself with policy, licensing and coordination matters relating to telegraphs, telephones, wireless, data, facsimile and telematic services and other similar forms of communications.

 It also looks into the administration of laws with respect to any of the matters specified, namely: